Hatchpad/restmon/README.md

 For use with Mongoose and MongoDB.

 1. Pagination using cursors that does not rely on page numbers or single field sorting
-2. Automatically duplicating string values to a lower case field for sorting
+2. Automatically duplicating String values to a lower case field for sorting
 3. Automatically updating an "updated" field

 ## Installation